nokia/danm/README.md

 This feature is the most beneficial when used together with a dynamic network provisioning backend supporting connecting Pod interfaces to virtual host devices (IPVLAN, MACVLAN, SR-IOV for VLANs).
 Whenever a Pod is connected to such a network containing a virtual network identifier, the CNI component automatically connects the created interface to the VxLAN or VLAN host interface created by the netwatcher; instead of directly connecting it to the configured host device.
 ### Usage of DANM's Svcwatcher component
 #### Feature description
-Svcwatcher component showcases the whole reason why DANM exists, and is architected the way it is.
+Svcwatcher component showcases the whole reason why DANM exists, and is designed the way it is.
 It is the first higher-level feature accomplishing our true goal described in the introduction section, that is, extending basic Kubernetes constructs to seamlessly work with multiple network interfaces.

 The first such construct is the Kubernetes Service!
 Let's see how it works.